epfl-ada/ada-2021-project-data-alchemy/README.md

 ## Structure of Notebooks (TODO)

+The code is organised notebooks related to each step of the data analysis :

+### extract.ipynb (TODO)

+Extract data from the json files. <br>
+This notebook will search for any quotes from a list of speakers containing any of the keywords in a list of keywords and write a binary pickle file containing the data.

+### TODO.ipynb

+Language analysis.
+Filtering of false positives for certain keywords that are subject to metaphorical uses.

 ### emdat.ipynb

 Loading and cleaning of the dataset taken from the EM-DAT database.

-### extract.ipynb (TODO)

-TODO

 ### process.ipynb